huangqing15/Ultrafast/Readme.md

 ## 3D Training datasets for Brain-scale:

 We also publish our typical training datasets with 300 neuronal images from brain-scale neuronal dataset to encourage the study of neuron reconstruction.
 The datasets can be accessed via: https://pan.baidu.com/s/16rp-YSyM3ttitus5h3jvMA.
-The code for the datasets and more detailed informations can be provided by email: huangqing@hust.edu.cn.
+The code for the datasets and more detailed informations can be provided by email: hustsy2008@163.com.